pharo-pkg/pakbot/README.md

 ##FAQ
 ###Where should I update my package dependencies?
 Dependencies are part of package metadata.
-Package metadata is currently managed through a PackageManifest (a class in the package itself).
-You should not directly edit this class but use the Nautilus plugin to edit the metadata: select a package in Nautilus, open the contextual menu (right-click) and select "Browse package metadata ..."
+Package metadata is managed through living ojects in the Pharo image.
+You can retrieve them through the Cargo registry.
+You can edit pacakge metadata by sending messages to the corresponding ongoing package version or by using the dedicated UI.
 The DependencyAnalyzer tool could also help to find the dependencies of a package.
 It is also available from Nautilus contextual menu on a package: "browse dependencies ..."
 ###Do I need to release and publish all packages of my project independently?
 The anwser is no!
 It would be a tedious work to release all packages independently.
 Cargo comes with some tools to automatize the release and the publication of a set of packages.